yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] A car
       ⬆ Back to Top

-## Passage 3:

-"The little bear lived in a cozy cave.
+### "The little bear lived in a cozy cave.
 One day, he went for a walk in the woods.
 He saw a rabbit hopping and a squirrel climbing a tree.
 He smiled and waved at them."

-### Question 5: Where did the little bear live?
+Question 5: Where did the little bear live?

 - [ ] In a house
 - [x] In a cave